How do I get to the Chinese New Year events?

 The nearest Underground stations to Chinatown are Leicester Square (one-minute walk) and Piccadilly Circus (three-minute walk).
 The nearest train station is Charing Cross, which is an eight-minute walk or one stop on the Underground Northern line via Leicester Square.

-The free Chinese New Year event takes place on the same day in Trafalgar Square, which is around a six-minute walk from Chinatown.
-It features a spectacular stage show with lion dances and cultural performances.
+The free London Chinese New Year event takes place on the same day in Trafalgar Square, which is around a six-minute walk from Chinatown.
+It features a spectacular stage show with lion dances, cultural performances and more festivities.

 Home to Nelson’s Column, four bronze lions and the National Gallery, this famous square is a two-minute walk from Charing Cross Station, which has Underground and train services.
 Leicester Square (five-minute walk), Embankment (eight-minute walk) and Piccadilly Circus (eight-minute walk) Tube stations are also a short distance away.